release-it/release-it/docs/gitlab-releases.md

 }
 ```

-Alternatively, if you want to disable the server certificate verication against the list of supplied CAs, you can set
+Alternatively, if you want to disable the server certificate verification against the list of supplied CAs, you can set
 the `secure` flag to false:

 ```json